ksylvan/binaural/README.md

 # Binaural

-Binaural is a Python tool that generates binaural beat audio designed to induce different brain wave states, configured via a simple YAML script.
+Binaural is a Python tool that generates binaural beat audio (WAV or FLAC) designed to induce different brain wave states, configured via a simple YAML script.

 ## Description

-This tool reads a YAML script defining a sequence of binaural beat frequencies and durations, then creates a WAV audio file based on that sequence.
+This tool reads a YAML script defining a sequence of binaural beat frequencies and durations, then creates an audio file based on that sequence.
+It supports output in both WAV and FLAC formats.
 It allows for both stable frequency segments and smooth transitions between frequencies.

 The program uses a configurable base carrier frequency (defaulting to 100 Hz) and creates stereo audio.
 The frequency difference between the left and right channels creates the binaural beat effect, which is intended to influence brainwave activity.